Murgitroyd

-Murgitroyd is an international practice of intellectual property attorneys, headquartered in Glasgow, which specialises in patents, trade marks, designs and copyrights.
-The practice was established in 1975 and currently has 22 offices worldwide, and over 440 employees.
+Murgitroyd is an international practice of intellectual property attorneys, headquartered in Glasgow, which specialises in patents, trade marks, designs and related intellectual property matters.
+The practice was established in 1975 and operates across offices in the United Kingdom and continental Europe, the United States, China and Nicaragua.
+The firm states that it represents clients before the European Patent Office, the European Intellectual Property Office and a number of national intellectual property offices in Europe.

 History

 Murgitroyd was founded as a sole practitioner practice in Glasgow, Scotland by Ian Murgitroyd in 1975.
 The practice became a partnership in 1977 and was incorporated in 1993.
 It is currently a standalone private limited company ultimately owned by Sovereign Capital.
 Prior to its acquisition by Sovereign Capital in 2019, the Murgitroyd group was listed on the Alternative Investment Market of the London Stock Exchange, having floated in 2001.